gmantegna/GenX/.github/PULL_REQUEST_TEMPLATE.md

   For a timely review/response, please avoid force-pushing additional commits if your PR already received reviews or comments.
+  After the PR is approved we will give you a chance to tidy up the branch before merging.

   Before submitting a Pull Request, please ensure you've done the following:
   - 👷‍♀️ Create small PRs.
 In most cases, this will be possible.
 In the case of large feature or module additions, it is best to work towards a "minimum viable product" that is thoroughly tested but may not have all desired functionality or features, make a PR for this, and then later work to add more features.
   - 📝 Use descriptive commit messages.
   - 📗 Update any related documentation.

 -->

+### Post-approval checklist
+After the PR is approved

+- [ ] Developer is encouraged to tidy down the branch to 1 (or very few) commits
+- [ ] GenX core developers will be responsible for pushing the 'big green button'